A/B Testing

 Variant Report

-Below are the metrics reported for each variant:
+Below are the metrics reported:

 Median: The middle number in the set of sample values.
 This estimates a typical user’s behavior.